apache/datasketches-website/docs/Tuple/TupleEngagementExample.md

 ## The Input Stream
 The input data we need to create the above histogram can be viewed as a stream of tuples, where each tuple as at least two components, a time-stamp and an unique identifier (ID) that is a proxy for a customer or visitor.
 In real systems, the tuples may have many other attributes, but for our purposes here, we only need these two.
 The stream of tuples might be a live stream flowing in a network, or data being streamed from storage.
 It doesn't matter.

-What is important is that in order for these sketching algorithms to work properly is that a sketch must see all the relevant data for a particular day or domain that that particular sketch is assigned to represent.
-Sketches are streaming algorithms, which means that every relevant item from a domain must be fed into the sketch one at a time.
-Sketches are mergeable, thus parallelizable, which means the stream can be partitioned into many substreams feeding separate sketches.
-At any time, the sketches can be merged together into a single sketch to provide a snapshot-in-time analysis of the combined streams.
+In order for a sketch to work properly it must see all relevant data for a particular day, domain or dimensional coordinates that that particular sketch is assigned to represent.
+Sketches are mergeable, thus parallelizable, which means that the domain can be partitioned into many substreams feeding separate sketches.
+At the appropriate time the substream sketches can be merged together into a single sketch to provide a snapshot-in-time analysis of the whole domain.

-It is critical to emphasize that the input stream must not be pre-sampled (for example, a 10% random sample) as this will seriously impact the accuracy of any estimates derived from the sketches.
-The input stream can be pre-filtered to remove robot traffic, for example, which will totally remove that traffic from the analysis.
+It is critical to emphasize that the input stream must not be pre-sampled (for example, a 10% random sample) as this will seriously impact the accuracy of any estimates derived from the sketch.
+It is perfectly fine to pre-filter the input stream to remove robot traffic, for example, which will totally remove that traffic from the analysis.

 ## Duplicates
 We want our customers to come back and visit us many times, which will create tuples with duplicate IDs in the stream.
 This is a good thing, but for this analysis we need to handle duplicate ID's in two different ways that we separate by two different stages of the analysis.

 ### Stage 1: Fine-grain interval sketching
 In our example our fine-grain interval is a day and the overall interval is 30 days.
-In this stage we want to process all the tuples for one day in a way that ultimately results in a single sketch for that day.
+In the first stage we want to process all the tuples for one day in a way that ultimately results in a single sketch for that day.
 This may mean many sketches operating in parallel to process all the records for one day, but they are ultimately merged down to a single sketch representing all the data for one day.

-Since we want to analyze data for 30 days, at the end of Stage 1, we will have 30 sketches representing each of the 30 days of the month.
+Since we want to analyze data for 30 days, at the end of Stage 1, we will have 30 sketches representing each of the 30 days.

-In this stage we only want to count visits by any one customer once for a single day, even if a customer visits us multiple times during that day.
+In this first stage we only want to count visits by any one customer __once__ for a single day, even if a customer visits us multiple times during that day.
+Thus, we want to ignore any duplicate occurrences of the same ID within the same day.

-### Stage 2: Merge across days
+### Stage 2: Merge and count across days
-Once we have all 30 days sketched with their individual sketches, we now want to merge all 30 sketches together into one final sketch.
-This time, however, we want to count the number of duplicates that occur for any single ID.
-This will give us the number of days that ID appeared across all 30 days.
+Once we have our 30 day sketches, we merge all 30 sketches together into one final sketch.
+This time, however, we want to count the number of duplicates that occur for any single ID across different days.
+This will give us the number of days that any unique ID appeared across all 30 days.

 ## The IntegerSketch and Helper classes

-For our example we will use the [IntegerSketch Package](https://github.com/apache/incubator-datasketches-java/tree/master/src/main/java/org/apache/datasketches/tuple/aninteger) from the library.
+For help us code our example we will leverage the [IntegerSketch Package](https://github.com/apache/incubator-datasketches-java/tree/master/src/main/java/org/apache/datasketches/tuple/aninteger) from the library.
 This package consists of 5 classes, the _IntegerSketch_ and 4 helper classes, all of which extend generic classes of the parent _tuple_ package.
 Normally, the user/developer would develop these 5 classes to solve a particular analysis problem.
 These 5 classes can serve as an example of how to create your own Tuple Sketch solutions and we will use them to solve our customer engagement problem.

 Please refer to the [Tuple Overview](https://datasketches.github.io/docs/Tuple/TupleOverview.html) section on this website for a quick review of how the Tuple Sketch works.